-- cmpeqi rB, rA, IMMED16 (Comparison rA == IMMED16) - cmpnei rB, rA, IMMED16 (Comparison rA != IMMED16) - cmpgei rB, rA, IMMED16 (Signed comparison rA >= IMMED16) - cmpgeui rB, rA, IMMED16 (Unsigned comparison rA >= IMMED16) - cmpgti rB, rA, IMMED16 (Signed comparison rA > IMMED16) This is a pseudoinstruction implemented using the cmpgei instruction with an immediate value IMMED16 + 1. - cmpgtui rB, rA, IMMED16 (Unsigned comparison rA > IMMED16) This is a pseudoinstruction implemented using the cmpgeui instruction with an immediate value IMMED16 + 1. - cmplei rB, rA, IMMED16 (Signed comparison rA <= IMMED16) This is a pseudoinstruction implemented as the cmplti instruction with an immediate value IMMED16 + 1. - cmpleui rB, rA, IMMED16 (Unsigned comparison rA <= IMMED16) This is a pseudoinstruction implemented as the cmpltui instruction with an immediate value IMMED16 + 1.
+- cmpeqi rB, rA, IMMED16 (Comparison rA == IMMED16) - cmpnei rB, rA, IMMED16 (Comparison rA != IMMED16) - cmpgei rB, rA, IMMED16 (Signed comparison rA >= IMMED16) - cmpgeui rB, rA, IMMED16 (Unsigned comparison rA >= IMMED16) - cmpgti rB, rA, IMMED16 (Signed comparison rA > IMMED16) This is a pseudoinstruction which is implemented by using the cmpgei instruction with an immediate value IMMED16 + 1. - cmpgtui rB, rA, IMMED16 (Unsigned comparison rA > IMMED16) This is a pseudoinstruction which is implemented by using the cmpgeui instruction with an immediate value IMMED16 + 1. - cmplei rB, rA, IMMED16 (Signed comparison rA <= IMMED16) This is a pseudoinstruction which is implemented by using the cmplti instruction with an immediate value IMMED16 + 1. - cmpleui rB, rA, IMMED16 (Unsigned comparison rA <= IMMED16) This is a pseudoinstruction which is implemented by using the cmpltui instruction with an immediate value IMMED16 + 1.

-6.6 Shift Instructions
+8.6 Shift Instructions